Ribodou/poly_scheduling/README.md

 Poly scheduler is a program that lets you plan periodic dates between members of a group.
 It's time to ditch your google calendars.

-## What does the program optimise?
+## What does the program optimize?
 Assumptions:
 - Each relation involves two persons.
 - Each person can only have one date per day.